hwdong/hwdong-old.github.io/_posts/2017-04-02-implemantation of Color Map Optimization for 3D Reconstruction with Consumer Depth Cameras.md

 This morning I spend a few hours to implemented the algorithm in the paper "[Color Map Optimization for 3D Reconstruction with Consumer Depth Cameras](http://vladlen.info/publications/color-map-optimization-for-3d-reconstruction-with-consumer-depth-cameras/)" .
 <!--more-->

 It is very simple to implememt.
-The author din't provide the raw data for test, I will test it a few days later when we capture some high quality test data.
+The author din't provide the raw data for test, I will test it a few days later when we captured some high quality test data.
 The result of the paper is like this:

 ![](http://vladlen.info/wp-content/uploads/2014/04/color-mapping.jpg)